Replace a lost Company Constitution on law firm website

 - conduct general and director meetings

-- sign bank documents, loans and mortgages (however this may be useful because banks often cannot enforce a loan made by a company that is still working under the old Constitution or M&A)
+- sign bank documents, loans and mortgages (however, this may be useful because banks often cannot enforce a loan made by a company that is still working under the old Constitution or M&A)

 - no longer require a company seal

-Build this lost Company Constitution to replace:
+Yes, that is correct Build this lost Company Constitution kit to replace:

 - the government provided Replaceable Rules; or